Reconstructing square-law k-inflation from Planck data: Application

 Upon examination of Eqs. \eqref{nt} and \eqref{r}, it is evident that the consistency relation for k-inflation, $r=-8c_{\rm{s}}n_{\rm{t}}$, holds \cite{Garriga:1999vw}.
 Combining Eqs. (\ref{ns1}) and (\ref{r}) results in

 Constrained by Planck TT, TE, EE+lowE+lensing+BK15+BAO data \cite{Planck:2018jri}, the scalar spectral index is approximately $n_{\rm{s}}= 0.9668\pm0.0037$, and the tensor-to-scalar ratio $r$ is constrained as $r<0.063$.
-Assuming $r=0.02$ and $n_{\rm{s}}=0.9668$, we deduce $n=-0.07$ from Eq. (\ref{consis}).
+Under this limitation, if taking $r=0.02$ and $n_{\rm{s}}=0.9668$, we deduce $n=-0.07$ from Eq. (\ref{consis}).
 By substituting these values into (\ref{ns1}) and considering $N=55$, $N=60$, and $N=65$, we can solve for $\alpha$ as functions of $\beta$.
 Further, by inserting these values and utilizing $\mathcal{P}_S\simeq 2\times 10^{-9}$ \cite{Planck:2015sxf} into (\ref{ps}), we obtain the parameter values for $\alpha$ and $\beta$, as summarized in Table \ref{ab}.

-We present a plot of the tensor-to-scalar ratio $r$ against the scalar spectral index $n_{\rm{s}}$ in Fig. \ref{rns} with $n=-0.03$, $n=-0.05$, $n=-0.07$, and $n=-0.09$, respectively.
+With Eq. (\ref{consis}) and treating the scalar spectral index $n_{\rm{s}}$ as a variable, we present a plot of the tensor-to-scalar ratio $r$ as a function of $n_{\rm{s}}$ in Fig. \ref{rns} with $n=-0.03$, $n=-0.05$, $n=-0.07$, and $n=-0.09$, respectively.
 The marginalized joint 68\% and 95\% confidence level (C.L.) regions for $r$ and $n_{\rm{s}}$ at $k=0.002$ Mpc$^{-1}$ are derived from Planck 2018 data \cite{Planck:2018jri}, displayed in blue and green, respectively.
-The model exhibits good agreement with observational constraints.
+We observe that for $n\geq -0.9$ the model exhibits good agreement with observational constraints 68\% C.L..

 Upon inserting $n=-0.07$ and the values of $\alpha$ and $\beta$ from Table \ref{ab} into Eq. (\ref{potential}), we generate a plot illustrating the scalar potential $V$ as a function of the k-field in Fig. \ref{fig1}.
 It is evident that the potential exhibits a decreasing trend and approaches zero as the scalar field increases.